Unusual Cancers of Childhood Treatment (PDQ®): Treatment - Health Professional Information [NCI]

-There is no known effective cytotoxic agent or combination chemotherapy for this disease with only anecdotal reports published.
-Imatinib mesylate has been studied in adults with chordoma based on the overexpression of PDGFR alpha, beta, and KIT in this disease.[140,141] Among 50 adults with chordoma treated with imatinib and evaluable by RECIST, there was one partial response and 28 additional patients had stable disease at 6 months.
+There is no known effective cytotoxic agent or combination chemotherapy for this disease, with only anecdotal reports published.
+Imatinib mesylate has been studied in adults with chordoma on the basis of the overexpression of PDGFR alpha, beta, and KIT in this disease.[141,142] Among 50 adults with chordoma treated with imatinib and evaluable by RECIST, there was one partial response and 28 additional patients had stable disease at 6 months.
 The low rate of RECIST responses and the potentially slow natural course of the disease complicate the assessment of the efficacy of imatinib for chordoma.
-Other tyrosine kinase inhibitors and combinations involving kinase inhibitors have been studied.[142,143,144]
+Other tyrosine kinase inhibitors and combinations involving kinase inhibitors have been studied.[143,144,145]

 Cancer of Unknown Primary Site